When rosters live in spreadsheets or disconnected tools, small mistakes turn into overtime blowups, missed shifts, and payroll disputes.

 Employees can mark their preferred workdays and availability directly in the app, making it easy to assign shifts based on who’s actually available and qualified to work.
 You can add notes, checklists, tasks, and files to each shift, so your staff has all the information they need before clocking in.
 Connecteam flags scheduling conflicts so you can fix them before the roster goes live.

-You can also publish open shifts for employees to claim and share read-only rosters with clients or stakeholders through a simple link, keeping everyone aligned without extra coordination.
+You can also publish open shifts for employees to claim and share read-only rosters with clients or partners through a simple link, keeping everyone aligned without extra coordination.

 One of Connecteam’s most useful features is the AI scheduler, which can build a full roster in seconds instead of hours.
 You just have to add your unassigned shifts, and the tool automatically fills them in based on employee availability, preferences, skills, fairness, and your business rules.